-7540.06 - STUDENT ELECTRONIC MAIL
+• 7540.06 - STUDENT ELECTRONIC MAIL

-This policy establishes the use of District student electronic mail (e-mail) system by students, their parents and others and applies to any and all electronic messages composed, sent or received by anyone using the District's student email system.
-Authorized users of e-mail are students, their parents and any other individuals or groups issued District student e-mail accounts
+This policy establishes the use of the District student electronic mail (e-mail) system and applies to any and all electronic messages composed, sent or received by anyone using the District's student e-mail system.
+Authorized users of the student e-mail system are students, their parents and any other individuals or groups issued District student e-mail accounts

-Threat Assessments
+Threat Management

-FLORIDA STATUTES, SECTION 1006.07(7)
+• FLORIDA STATUTES, SECTION 1006.07(7)

-The Marjory Stoneman Douglas Act, among other things, requires the school district to form Threat Assessment Teams at each school to coordinate resources and assessment and intervention with individuals whose behavior may pose a threat to the safety of school staff and students.
+The Marjory Stoneman Douglas Act, among other things, requires the school district to form Threat Management Teams at each school to coordinate resources and assessment and intervention with individuals whose behavior may pose a threat to the safety of school staff and students.